algonquindesign-grads/2021/_students/allen-cole.md

 portfolio_image4: "/projects/allen-cole-project-4.jpg"
 portfolio_title1: "Ottawa Smash Rebrand"
 portfolio_description1: |
+  Branding + Motion.
+I approached a local eSports organization, Ottawa Smash to develop a new logo leading to additional work with creating a stream broadcast package to use on Twitch.
 portfolio_title2: "PS4 Ad Campaign"
 portfolio_description2: |
   Branding.
 Create a fictional brand experience to advertise Sony's PS4.
 portfolio_title3: "Event Branding"
 portfolio_description3: |
   Branding + Motion.
 Creation of an event and all assets needed to run it.
 Including advertisements, event signage, live stream package, and more.